rainbow494/arch-1/doc/en-us/the-quest-for-database-scale-the-1-m-tps-challenge-three-des.markdown

 ## Three Design Points

-Any distributed database system that operates with such intensity must be architected with 3 design points in mind:<span style="line-height: 1.15;"> </span>
+Any distributed database system that operates with such intensity must be architected with 3 design points in mind:

 1) **Stability** - is achieved by simplicity and short, understandable code paths.
 Keeping each function slim and trim goes a long way to making sure the full system operates smoothly even when multiple such layers are stacked over one another.
 Any complex or esoteric logic makes the system very hard to maintain, and should be, at best, minimized and kept isolated.